swaroopg92/penpa-edit/README.md

 1. Complete creating puzzle in Edit mode "Problem".
 2. Select Edit mode "Solution" and complete the solution.
 The solution must be entered using certain shape or color which Penpa+ will detect.
 Check the following image for guidance:
 ![Use the mentioned color/shape for implementing solution](./images/multisolution.PNG "Solution checking settings")
-3. If you want to share your puzzle for others to solve with the ability to verify the solution then click on "Extra options" button.
+3. If you want to share your puzzle for others to solve with the ability to verify the solution then click on "URL with answer check / Extra options" button.
 A new window will appear.
 	1. Please note that the solution will check only for a certain elements with a certain color and style.
 	2. The new window that appeared will show you all the possibilities.
 Select the relevant options.
 There are two choices:
 		1. "AND" column - Solution will check for all the selected elements.